jroers/verb_conjugator/README.md

 Each verb should display with buttons for each tense: Present and Imparfait.

 When each button is clicked, the text in the conjugation grid will update to the apropriate information.

+#Sprint 3:
+Added edit buttons that change the conjugations into text boxes.
+The text boxes pull the initial information from its respective cell of the conjugation grid.
+This allows the user to make changes to all necessary subjects in this tense prior to saving.

+Searching for a verb that has a valid infinitive structure (ends in "ir", "er" or "re") presents a button to create a new verb from the typed infinitive.

+Clicking the "Create?" button opens up a Create Verb modal that will populate with manipulations of the typed infinitive.